thg2255/Linked-List/README.md

 # Linked-List
-A jupyter notebook that constructs a linked list with various functions in python.
+Constructs a linked list with various functions in python.